TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

 .. container:: table-row

    Property
-         conf.[ *tablename* ]
+         conf.[*table name*]

    Data type
          cObject

    Description
-         Config-array which renders records from table  *tablename*
+         Config array which renders records from table *table name*.

    Default
-         If this is NOT defined, the rendering of the records is done with the toplevel-object [tablename] - just like the cObject, CONTENT!
+         If this is *not* defined, the rendering of the records is done with the top-level object [table name] - just like the cObject CONTENT!

 .. container:: table-row